rbelling/vuejs-gilt/docs/presentation.md

 We needed to allow a team of multiple Front End developers to work in parallel with as limited friction as we could; each component is published to NPM and imported as a dependency in `PageComposer`.

-Vue supports Single File components, which let you declare markup, scripts and styles in a single file, similarly to what happens with [`CustomElement`s][2]
-We found that Single File components were great for our use case: very un-opinionated, they work perfectly with our requirement of having a sort of CMS.
+Vue supports Single File Components, which is aligned to the spec of WebComponents.
+We found that those suited our needs perfectly.
 Vue was easy to pick up comparing to other solutions out there, so we'll be able to easily add new developers to the project, maintenance will be easier.

 ---